MihaiAC/strawberry-job-board-api/GraphQL sqla app/General notes.md

 This creates a lot of extra headaches (e.g: circular reference errors) and extra clutter.
 Since they are tightly coupled anyway, I imported the gql types in db.models; in all the other files that required the gql types I imported them from db.models (since I would also import the sqla types anyway in most cases).

+#### Queries at the same level
+You get a separate info object for each query.

 ### SQLAlchemy

 #### FK Deletions